invtrdan/Pizza-And-Code-October-2023/README.md

-# Pizza-And-Code-October-2023
+# Pizza & Code
+## October 6, 2023
-Coding questions for Pizza &amp; Code event at Howard University
+## Coding questions for Pizza &amp; Code event at Howard University

 ## Question 1: Create a Python program that calculates the total price of a pizza order based on user input.
 The user should be able to specify the size of the pizza (small, medium, or large) and the number of toppings.
 Each topping costs a fixed amount.
 Display the total price to the user.